Company number: 03256616 |

-A primary school in the UK today, maybe in the Midlands, reports a pupil believed to be harbouring anti-British sentiments to the police.
-1842, the remnants of the East India Company army retreats from Kabul to British India.
-A woman searches for her husband on the Highway of Death, Iraq, 1991.
-A young businessman celebrates signing a reconstruction contract in post-war Kabul.
+A primary school in the UK today reports a pupil believed to be harbouring anti-British sentiments to the police.
+1842, the remnants of the East India Company army retreat from Kabul to British India.
+A woman searches for her lover on the Highway of Death, Iraq, 1991.
+An arms deal negotiated in a war zone hotel changes a young businessman’s life forever.

 Hand to hand

 Face to shoulder